Recursive Descriptions of Polar Codes: Introduction

-The goal of this paper is to emphasize the formalization of polar codes as recursive GCCs and the implication of this structure on the decoding algorithms.
-The main contributions of this correspondance are as follows: 1) Formalizing Tal and Vardy's SCL as a recursive algorithm, and thereby generalizing it to arbitrary kernels.
+The goal of this paper is to emphasize the formalization of polar codes as recursive GCCs and the implication of this property on the encoding and decoding algorithms.
+The main contributions of this manuscript are as follows: 1) Formalizing Tal and Vardy's SCL as a recursive algorithm, and thereby generalizing it to arbitrary kernels.
 2) Formalizing Leroux \textit{et al.} SC line decoder and generalizing it to arbitrary kernels.
 3) Defining a BP decoder with GCC schedule, and suggesting a BP line architecture for it.

 The paper is organized as follows.
-In Section \ref{sec:Prelim}, we describe polar codes kernels as the generating building blocks of polar codes.
+In Section \ref{sec:Prelim} we describe polar code kernels as the generating building blocks of polar codes.
 We then elaborate on the fact that polar codes are examples of recursive GCC structures.
-This fundamental notion, is the motivation for formalizing the decoding algorithms in a recursive fashion in Section \ref{sec:RecDescOfDecAlgor}.
-Specifically, we do this for the standard SC, the SCL (both for Arikan's kernels and arbitrary ones) and BP (for Arikan's kernel using the GCC schedule).
-These formalizations lay the ground for hardware architectures of the decoding algorithms in Section \ref{sec:HrdwreArikConstr}.
+This fundamental notion, is the motivation for formalizing the encoding and decoding algorithms in a recursive fashion in Sections \ref{sec:RecEnccOfDecAlgor} and \ref{sec:RecDescOfDecAlgor}, respectively.
+In particular, we study the standard SC, the SCL (both for Arikan's kernels and arbitrary ones) and BP (for linear lower triangular kernels) decoding algorithms.
+These formalizations lay the ground for schematic architectures of the decoding algorithms in Subsection \ref{sec:HrdwreArikConstr}.
 Specifically, we restate Leroux \textit{et al.} SC pipeline and SC line decoders, and introduce a line decoder for the GCC schedule of the BP algorithm.
-Finally, in Section \ref{sec:HardArchiForOthKer}, we consider generalizations of these architectures for arbitrary kernels.
+Finally, in Subsection \ref{sec:HardArchiForOthKer}, we consider generalizations of these architectures for arbitrary kernels.